Ion Fury

 Ion Fury (originally titled Ion Maiden) is a 2019 cyberpunk first-person shooter video game developed by Voidpoint and published by 3D Realms.
 It is a prequel to the 2016 video game Bombshell.
-Ion Fury runs on a modified version of Ken Silverman's Build engine and is the first original commercial game to utilize the engine in 20 years, the previous being World War II GI.
+Ion Fury runs on a modified version of Ken Silverman's Build engine and is the first original commercial game to utilize the engine in 20 years, the previous being Duke Nukem: Zero Hour.
 An expansion, Ion Fury: Aftershock, was released in October 2023.

 Plot

 In Ion Fury, the player assumes the role of Shelly "Bombshell" Harrison, a bomb disposal expert aligned to the Global Defense Force.
-Dr. Jadus Heskel, a transhumanist cult leader, unleashes an army of cybernetically-enhanced soldiers on the futuristic dystopian city of Neo D.C., which Shelly is tasked with fighting through.
+Dr. Jadus Heskel, a transhumanist cult leader, unleashes an army of cybernetically enhanced soldiers on the futuristic dystopian city of Neo D.C., which Shelly is tasked with fighting through.

 Development

 Ion Fury is built on EDuke32, a fork of the Build engine which supports modern operating systems while also implementing a broader range of features.
 The source code of Ion Fury is part of the EDuke32 source port.